 There is currently support for the following device types within Home Assistant:

-- Alarm Control Panel: Reports on alarm status, and can be used to arm/disarm the system
+- Alarm Control Panel: represents the partition (in Polish: “strefa”).
+Reports its status, and can be used to arm/disarm the the partition

 The module communicates via Satel’s open TCP protocol published on their website.
 It subscribes for new events coming from alarm system and reacts to them immediately.